syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 A complete working sample can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML_to_PDF_Azure_functions)

-N> Blink rendering engine uses GDI calls for viewing and rendering the webpages.
-But Azure app service blocks GDI calls in Azure website environment.
-As azure website does not have the elevated permission and enough rights, so we could not launch the Chrome headless browser in Azure app service windows (Azure website and Azure function).
+N> HTML to PDF converter is not supported with Azure App Service windows.
+We internally use Blink rendering engine for the conversion, it uses GDI calls for viewing and rendering the webpages.
+But Azure app service blocks GDI calls in the Azure website environment.
+As the Azure website does not have the elevated permission and enough rights, we can not launch the Chrome headless browser in the Azure app service windows (Azure website and Azure function).